Sadhya555/ESP32-Oximeter-Heartrate/README.md

 2. Open the project folder in VSCode with the PlatformIO extension installed.
 3. The `platformio.ini` file will automatically download the required Adafruit and SparkFun libraries.
 4. Click **Build** and **Upload**.

+## Future Plans
+* Implement IoT in the form of a localhost website that monitors in the same way as the OLED Display